 applying a revert commit.
 Thankfully git provides the

 commit is the commit we wish to roll back.

 Tells you info about commits/revision history:

-  My favourite.
+My favorite.
 Annotates a document with who changed what and when:

 git blame Sample.java